onefoursix/cm-set-task-scheduler/README.md

 ![](images/image-1.jpg)

 An initial set of queue names should also be set in advance.
-In this example, the two queues named "default" and "mark" exist in the different scheduler configurations.
-Queue names could be set along with the scheduler configs, but in this example they are static; the same queues are simply weighted differently by the different schedulers:
+Queue names could be set along with the scheduler configs, but in this example the queue names are static; the same queues are simply weighted differently by the different schedulers:

 ![](images/image-2.jpg)

-Finally, I have started this example by copying the text of my first scheduler config "capacity-scheduler-1.xml" into CM's Capacity Scheduler Configuration.
+I have started this example by copying the text of the first scheduler config "capacity-scheduler-1.xml" into CM's Capacity Scheduler Configuration.
 Note that using this configuration the "mark" queue gets 70% capacity:

 ![](images/image-4.jpg)

-The running Task Scheduler's queues and configurations can be seen in Job Tracker's Web UI.
-Note that the "mark" queue gets 70% of capacity:
+The running Task Scheduler's queues and configurations can be seen in Job Tracker's Web UI:

 ![](images/image-3.jpg)

 ####Create a directory to hold the task scheduler config files.

-For this example I have placed three different task scheduler config files in a directory I created named /etc/cloudera-scm-server/task-scheduler-configs  (the location is not critical):
+I placed three different task scheduler config files in the directory /etc/cloudera-scm-server/task-scheduler-configs  (the location is not critical):

     # [root@mbrooks0 task-scheduler-configs]# pwd
 	/etc/cloudera-scm-server/task-scheduler-configs